Aryan-AAP/Python-mini-project/README.md

-its an python based quiz gate app
+its an python based quiz app